nhysteric/APSI/README.md

 The downside of in-memory compression is a performance reduction from decompressing parts of the data when they are used, and recompressing them if they are updated.

 In many cases the `SenderDB` does not need to be modified after having been constructed, or loaded from disk.
-The function `SenderDB::strip` can be called to remove all data that is not strictly needed to serve query requests.
+The function `SenderDB::strip` can be called to restd::move all data that is not strictly needed to serve query requests.
 A `SenderDB` that has been stripped cannot be modified, cannot be checked for the presence of specific items, and labels cannot be retrieved from it.
 A stripped `SenderDB` can be serialized and deserialized.